 Adelphi University offers academic opportunities for undergraduate and graduate students at two locations in Suffolk County, Long Island.

-The Hauppauge Education and Conference Center offers programs in professional and graduate education, while the Sayville Downtown Center provides degree programs for adult and transfer students seeking to complete their undergraduate education
+The Hauppauge Education and Conference Center offers programs in professional and graduate education, while Adelphi Sayville provides degree programs for adult and transfer students seeking to complete their undergraduate education

 Adelphi’s Hudson Valley Center in historic Poughkeepsie, New York, has served social work and nursing students from across the scenic and diverse regions along the upper Hudson Valley for more than 30 years.
 The Center’s strong academic foundation is enhanced by close working relationships with social service agencies throughout the Hudson Valley.